rrrcode9-golang-util/configmanager/readme.md

 - Variables must be defined with a `field name` and a `value` sepearated with `=`

-- If a variable is defined multiple times in a single configuration file, the variable at the bottom is considered
+- If a variable is defined multiple times in a single configuration file, the bottom-most value of the corresponding variable is assigned

 ### Struct Definition